System Design Space

 Middle

-The candidate can design meaningful parts of the system independently and sustain a useful discussion without constant steering.
+The candidate designs meaningful parts of the system alone and sustains a useful discussion without constant steering.

 Typical signs